syoyo/tacotron-tts-cpp/README.md

 Running Tacotron model in TensorFlow C++ API.

-Good for running TTS in mobile or embedded device.
+Its good for running TTS in mobile or embedded device.

 Code is based on keithito's tacotron implementation: https://github.com/keithito/tacotron

 ## Status

 Experimental.

-Currently only running Tacontron model is coded in C++.

-Python preprocessing is required to generate sequence data from text.
+Python preprocessing is required to generate sequence data from a text.
-Python postprocessing is required to do `inv_preemphasis` for Tacotron generated .wav.

 ## Requirment

 * TensorFlow r1.8+
-* Ubuntu 16.04
+* Ubuntu 16.04 or later
 * C++ compiler + cmake

 ## Dump graph.

 In keithito's tacotron repo, append `tf.train.write_graph` to `Synthesizer::load` to save TensorFlow graph.

 ```
 class Synthesizer: